reduxjs/redux-toolkit/docs/concepts/mutations.md

 ### Advanced mutations with revalidation

-In the real world, it's very common that a developer would want to resync their local data cache with the server after performing a mutation (aka `revalidation`).
+In the real world, it's very common that a developer would want to resync their local data cache with the server after performing a mutation (aka "revalidation").
 RTK Query takes a more centralized approach to this and requires you to configure the invalidation behavior in your API service definition.
-Before getting started, let's cover some new terms:
+Before getting started, let's cover some new terms used when defining an endpoint in a service:

-1. **Entities**
+#### Entities

-- In short, entities are just a name that you can give to a specific collection of data to control caching and invalidation behavior.
+For RTK Query, _entities_ are just a name that you can give to a specific collection of data to control caching and invalidation behavior, and are defined in an `entityTypes` argument.
 For example, in an application that has both `Posts` and `Users`, you would define `entityTypes: ['Posts', 'Users']` when calling `createApi`.

-2. **Provides**
+#### Provides

-- A `query` can _provide_ entities to the cache.
-  - Accepts either an array of `{type: string, id?: string|number}` or a callback that returns such an array.
+A _query_ can _provide_ entities to the cache.
+The `provides` argument can both be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
 That function will be passed the result as the first argument and the argument originally passed into the `query` method as the second argument.

-3. **Invalidates**
+#### Invalidates

-- A `mutation` can _invalidate_ specific entities in the cache.
-  - Can both be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
+A _mutation_ can _invalidate_ specific entities in the cache.
+The `invalidates` argument can both be an array of `string` (such as `['Posts']`), `{type: string, id?: string|number}` or a callback that returns such an array.
 That function will be passed the result as the first argument and the argument originally passed into the `query` method as the second argument.

 ### Scenarios and Behaviors